QuickRecon/DecoCLI/README.md

 General use: DecoCLI \<Mode> \<General Parameters> \<Dive Parameters>

 ### Modes:
-BM             :   Use the buehlmann decompression model.
+BM             :   Use the buhlmann decompression model.

-GF             :   Use the buehlmann decompression model with gradient factor support. (default is 30,80)
+GF             :   Use the buhlmann decompression model with gradient factor support. (default is 30,80)

 ### General Parameters:
 --ShowLicense  :   Show the extended license prompt.